 And we're forging ahead!

 January 2010 marked the beginning of a new beginning, in which we started all over again!
 The 2014 edition of this series will be branching out to include works by the people who most inspired Shaw to become a playwright: Ibsen, Chekhov and Wilde.
 Each event is presented one Monday a month, with a nominal admission fee of $30.
-Tickets are always available after the first of every month, with discounts available at the Symphony Space box office.
+In a radical departure from our buy-by-the-month policy, tickets are now on sale for the entire season at the Symphony Space box office.
+212.864.5400 or click on the button below:

 PROJECT SHAW is open to the general public.
 Each month, a different Shaw play is presented as a staged reading.
 These performances are hosted by New York's legendary Symphony Space on New York's Upper West Side.